Scarborough Tramways Company

 History

+Construction of the 3ft 6ins-gauge, overhead electric tramway began on the 12th October 1903, the system opening for business on the 6th May 1904.
 Other than a very short extension opened in 1906, the tramway remained as built throughout its life, 4.78 miles in total.
 The system itself was a compressed 'figure of eight' lying on its side, with three branches and a short connecting line.
-From the depot in Scalby Rd at the western apex of the 'figure of eight', the line ran southwards to Falsgrave Rd then northeastwards along Westborough, Newborough and Eastborough to the eastern apex of the 'figure of eight' at West Pier.
-Here the line turned southwards along the Foreshore to the Aquarium, then northeastwards along Falconers Rd to cross itself on Newborough Rd (by means of a staggered junction from Vernon Rd to Aberdeen Walk), before returning to Scalby Rd via Horton Rd, Prospect Rd and Manor Rd.
-One long branch ran from Aberdeen Walk along Castle St and North Marine Rd to North Sands, whilst the other two branches, which were very short, ran southwards from the Aquarium to the Spa, and eastwards from West Pier to South Sands.
-The connecting line ran between the western loop of the 'figure of eight', from opposite the station on Newborough, northwestwards along Hanover Rd, Barwick St and Trafalgar St, to rejoin the 'figure of eight' at Prospect Rd.
+From the depot in Scalby Road at the western apex of the 'figure of eight', the line ran southwards to Falsgrave Road then northeastwards along Westborough, Newborough and Eastborough to the eastern apex of the 'figure of eight' at West Pier.
+Here the line turned southwards along the Foreshore to the Aquarium, then northeastwards along Falconers Road to cross itself on Newborough Road (by means of a staggered junction from Vernon Road to Aberdeen Walk), before returning to Scalby Road via Horton Road, Prospect Road and Manor Road.
+One long branch ran from Aberdeen Walk along Castle Street and North Marine Road to North Sands, whilst the other two branches, which were very short, ran southwards from the Aquarium to the Spa, and eastwards from West Pier to South Sands.
+The connecting line ran between the western loop of the 'figure of eight', from opposite the station on Newborough, northwestwards along Hanover Road, Barwick Street and Trafalgar Street, to rejoin the 'figure of eight' at Prospect Road.

 Shortly before the Great War, the company was considering abandoning the tramway in favour of trolleybuses or buses, but nothing came of it.
-Like most systems during the Great War, Scarborough's suffered from a shortage of staff and skills, and an inability to source spares or carry out anything other than minimal maintenance; unlike many systems however, which were heavily loaded due to war work, Scarborough had no war industries to speak of, and being on the east coast, the shoreline was fortified and access restricted, leading to a dramatic fall-off in passengers and revenue.
+Like most systems during the Great War, Scarborough's suffered from a shortage of staff and skills, and an inability to source spares or carry out anything other than minimal maintenance; unlike many systems, however, which were heavily loaded due to war work, Scarborough had no war industries to speak of, and being on the east coast, the shoreline was fortified and access restricted, leading to a dramatic fall-off in passengers and revenue.
 As a result, the system emerged from the conflict in badly run-down condition, and there was simply no money to renew the tramcars or track, the company resorting to lifting tracks from little-used sections to replace worn-out track on the main routes.

 Uniforms

-At some point, and certainly by the middle of the Great War, a switch was made to single-breasted jackets with seven buttons (the STCo was probably unique among British tramway systems in having such a high number of buttons; the usual was five), two breast pockets (with button closures), and upright collars; the latter carried the same insignia as described above.
+Around the time of the Great War, though possibly considerably before this, the double-breasted lancer-style tunics were replaced by single-breasted jackets with five buttons, two breast pockets, epaulettes and stand-up collars; whilst the collars probably bore the same insignia as the earlier uniforms, photographs occasionally show them without badges.
+In the mid 1920s, the uniform jackets were changed yet again, and though still single breasted, they now bore seven buttons (the STCo was probably unique among British tramway systems in having such a high number of buttons; the usual was five), two breast pockets (with button closures), and stand-up collars, but no epaulettes; the collars carried the same insignia as described above.
 It would appear that this style of jacket was worn right through until closure in 1931.
-Tramcar staff were also issued with long, double-breasted greatcoats, which somewhat unusually, bore pairs of 'lancer-style' buttons, six or seven, narrowing slightly from top to bottom, and high, fold-over collars.
+Tramcar staff were also issued with long, double-breasted greatcoats, which somewhat unusually, bore pairs of lancer-style buttons, six or seven, narrowing slightly from top to bottom, and high, fold-over collars.
 The greatcoats do not appear to have carried badges of any kind.

-A photo has also survived of the Chief Inspector, taken late in the tramway's life.
-The single-breasted jacket had upright collars, and was heavily embellished with material of a finer quality than the main body to give a bandsmaster-like effect.
-The upright collars carried the grade in embroidered script-lettering, as did the military-style peaked cap (on a hat band).
+The Chief Inspector was provided with an elaborate single-breasted jacket with stand-up collars, which was heavily embellished with material of a finer quality than the main body to give a bandmaster-like effect.
+The stand-up collars carried the grade in embroidered script-lettering on one side, and company initials — 'S T C' — on the other; the tensioned-crown peaked cap also carried the grade, but on a hat band.

 Further reading